williamssam/williamssam/README.md

 # Hey there 👋

-I'm **Williams Samuel**, a **Frontend and Mobile Developer** who is very passionate about deciphering challenging problems and building exceptional user interface.
+I'm **Williams Samuel**, a **Frontend and Mobile App Developer** who is very passionate about deciphering challenging problems and building exceptional user interface.
 I love learning new technologies/languages, dealing with web and mobile technologies.

 - ✉️  You can contact me at [samwill300@gmail.com](mailto:samwill300@gmail.com)
-- 🧠  I'm getting my hands dirty with **Flutter**
+- 🧠  I'm getting my hands dirty with **Node js, Express js and Flutter**
 - 🤝  I'm open to collaborating and contributing to interesting projects

 <br>